Home

 This yeast is always present on our skin, but sometimes our bodies are unable to keep it in check.
 One thing that sets fungal acne apart is that it’s usually found on the shoulders, back and neck — it's less common on your face [6].

 Unfortunately, using a regular acne treatment — including topical vitamin C — on fungal acne won’t work because they aren’t designed to treat a yeast infection.
 Your healthcare provider is the best person to diagnose fungal acne and they can provide you with treatment options.
-Most often, this includes an anti-fungal prescription [6].
+Most often, this includes an anti-fungal treatment [6].

 Does vitamin C help with cystic acne?